turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - You have to `import` any required modules and code for tests into your test files

 3. While developing, run `npm start`.
 Webpack will create a live version of your site on a local server, where you can see your changes happen in real time.
 To access it, in your browser, navigate to the `localhost` address that your terminal gives you.
 Be aware, if you write a breaking change, your server may crash.
 The terminal will give you some error report about why the crash happened.
-  - The command `control + c` is used to stop the local server.
+  - **Use the command `control + c` to stop the local server.**
     Just closing the terminal without stopping the server first could mean things continue to run in the background and cause problems and lead you to an `EADDRINUSE` error.
     This `control + c` command is not specific to Webpack; make note of it for future use.

 4. Don't worry about running `npm build` until you are [ready to deploy your site](https://github.com/turingschool-examples/webpack-starter-kit#deploying-to-github-pages){:target='blank'}